alphagov/paas-tech-docs/source/documentation/managing_apps/restarts.md

 We are working on a fix to prevent this happening.

-Until this fix is live, you should use a [blue-green deployment process](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html) [external link].
+Until this fix is live, you should use a [blue-green deployment process](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html).
 This is where you have two versions of an app, one that is 'live' and one that is undergoing an update or restart.
 There are plugins for the Cloud Foundry command line client to help this process.
-We recommend the [cf-blue-green-deploy](https://github.com/bluemixgaragelondon/cf-blue-green-deploy) [external link] plugin.
+We recommend the [cf-blue-green-deploy](https://github.com/bluemixgaragelondon/cf-blue-green-deploy) plugin.